GuruMaps/iOSManual/04-tips-and-tricks-and-troubleshooting.md

 #### Hidden Settings

 Hidden settings are tweaks which have been developed to adapt the behavior and appearance of the application to your specific way of use.
-To access them, just go to the system Settings, scroll down and find the Galileo in the app list.
+To access them, just go to the system Settings, scroll down and find the Guru in the app list.
-The following additional settings are available for Galileo:
+The following additional settings are available for Guru:

 * **Allow overzoom on map**.
 If enabled, the map can be zoomed closer than the scale allows.
 * **Allow map rotation**.
 If enabled, the app recognizes the map rotation using two fingers gesture.